-Department Mission: nce in custome t of our community er service, team y by striving to attain work, ethics, and Department Descripti Accoun and trea Under the supervision of the Administrative Director/CFO, the Accounting and Finance department performs all of the finance and treasury functions for the City.
-These combined functions are divided into the following divisions: payroll, Custom accounting, City ter Services: response Clerk, and Treasur nsible for all dutie associated with AP, y services. s associated with the icipal court services.
-2023 Accomplishme Cit • Sta y's AA- bond ration ng ices and maintained the 2024 Objectives: the Co City's reserves an nd retaining the Cit ation of the Utility es aimed at maintaining y's AA- bond rating y Billing module of the Budget Highlights: departn expenditures, utilites. counting and Finance ty billing preparation JND 101 GENERAL NTING & FINANCE 2021-22 ACTUAL 202 22-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED \$1,581,664 \$1,697,503 \$1,538,897 \$1,782,365 \$1,782,365
+Department Mission: excelle • it of our community er service, team y by striving to attain work, ethics, and Department Description Accourand tre Under the supervision of the Administrative Director/CFO, the Accounting and Finance department performs all of the finance and treasury functions for the City.
+These combined functions are divided into the following divisions: payroll Custor Internal Services: responsible for all duties associated with AP, payroll, accounting, City Clerk, and Treasury services.
+Customer Services: responsible for all duties associated with the utility billing, accounts receivable, and municipal court services.
+2023 Accomplishmen Ci • Sta Continued use of sound financial practices and maintained the City's AA- bond rating Started implementation of the Utility Billing module of the Citywide ERP system 2024 Objectives: the • Co e City's reserves a nd retaining the Cit tation of the Utility es aimed at maintaining y's AA- bond rating y Billing module of the Budget Highlights: The major budgeted expenditures for the Accounting and Finance department are personnel expenditures, utility billing preparation fees, and software upgrades.
+FUND 101 GENERAL DEPT 130 ACCOU NTING & FINANCE 2021-22 ACTUAL 202 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED \$1,581,664 1,697,503 \$1,538,897 \$1,782,365 \$1,782,365